linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

 ## kernel-ci guest fstests requirements

-In order to run tests with fstests one must configure certain variables to inform fstests where to find devices to configure with xfs, which are external log devices -- if one is used -- and which mount path to use for scratch data.
+In order to run tests with fstests one must configure certain variables to inform fstests where to find devices to configure with XFS, which are external log devices -- if one is used -- and which mount path to use for scratch data.
 Each test requires at least one test block device to use to test the filesystem.
 This is represented by the TEST_DEV variable.
 Then, some tests may require a a